Make Your Voice Heard

 If You're From Another Area of New York

-College students have two choices about where to register to vote.
+University students have two choices about where to register to vote.

 1. You can register using your campus or off-campus apartment address.